Terence McNaughton: Antrim

 Antrim's 2009 campaign marked the first time the county was admitted to the Leinster Championship.
-They were knocked out at the quarter final stage by Dublin.
+They were knocked out at the quarter-final stage by Dublin.
 They also competed in the Ulster Championship, where they beat Down in the final on a scoreline of 3–20 to 4–15.
 In spite of this, they still proceeded to the qualifiers.
 In phase one of the qualifiers, Antrim were beaten by Laois, to put them into the relegation playoffs, where they were beaten by Offaly.
 Antrim were then due to play Wexford to decide which side was to be relegated to the Christy Ring Cup for 2010.
 However, McNaughton and the managers of the other teams involved in the play-offs appealed to the GAA's Disputes Resolution Authority, who took the decision to postpone the relegation final until a future date.
-The Director General of the GAA suggested that the relegation final will be played, but that no team would end up being relegated and that a decision would be made on the issue in early October 2009.
+The Director General of the GAA suggested that the relegation final would be played, but that no team would end up being relegated and that a decision would be made on the issue in early October 2009.

 McNaughton stepped down as manager of the Antrim Senior hurling team in August 2009.